jest-community/eslint-plugin-jest/docs/rules/no-unneeded-async-expect-function.md

 ## Rule details

-This rule triggers a warning if `expect` is passed with an an `async` function that has a single `await` call.
+This rule triggers a warning if `expect` is passed with an `async` function that has a single `await` call.

 Examples of **incorrect** code for this rule